AdrianDevs/go-htmx/README.md

 $ wgo -file=.go -file=.templ -xfile=_templ.go templ generate :: go run home.go
 ```

-### Air (preferred)
+## Air (preferred)

 Live reloading for Go apps with support for automatic browser refreshing.

+**Air can be used as an alternative to Templ watch or WGO.**

 Site: https://github.com/air-verse/air